Travel guide

 Weekend (2-3 days) Maps + social media + messaging 1-2 GB

-Getaway (4-5 days) Daily tourist usage 2-3 GB
+Getaway (4-5 days) Daily tourist use 2-3 GB

 Full week Intensive Maps + photos 3-5 GB

-Week + outside excursions Road navigation 5 GB or more
+Week + excursions outside Road navigation 5 GB or more

 Connection by areas: Centro, Polanco, and Roma-Condesa

-How to install the eSIM step-by-step
+How to install the eSIM step by step

 Frequently asked questions